Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Acknowledgments

 \section{Acknowledgments}

-DM is grateful to the MUR Department of Excellence Programme MatModToV for financial support.
+DM is grateful to the MUR Department of Excellence Programme \emph{MatModToV} and to Mur \emph{Grafia} for financial support.
 AV is supported by the co-financing of the European Union - FSE-REACT-EU, PON Research and Innovation 2014-2020, DM 1062/2021.